-We want to finish this section by recommending you to add opening hours.
+We want to finish this section by recommending you add opening hours.
 Be as accurate as possible, and take the time to set special opening hours for holidays.

 Avoid the mistake of thinking that selecting longer opening hours than your local competition will rank better in Google’s algorithms.
 Spoiler alert: it won’t.
 And you run the risk of misleading patients.
 You don’t want that, we don’t want that, and Google doesn’t want that.

 That does it for this first part of your profile.
 As you can see, it includes obvious information about your Dental Practice.
-And because this is core information about your dental practice, you should not be making any mistakes or omitting any of it when optimizing your Google My Business listing.
+And because this is core information about your dental practice, you should not be making any mistakes or omitting any of it when optimizing your Google Business Profile listing.

 The devil is in the details.

-The functionalities available in a Google My Business listing vary from desktop browsing to mobile phone experiences, but you should not overlook any of them.
+The functionalities available in a Google Business Profile listing vary from desktop browsing to mobile phone experiences, but you should not overlook any of them.
 These next few sections centralize information usually spread out over several pages on your website, so it offers a snapshot of your Dental Practice to any curious patients.

 You can, and should, add appointment booking links.
 Dental practices thrive on frequent patient visits that result in appropriate dental care and avoid the decay of a patient’s teeth.
 Take notice of the service you use to book appointments because Google has a set list of approved providers.
 Check if the service you use is included by following this link.

 You can specify the services you provide.
 This section will only be available to users on mobile phones, but a short 300-word description of the services you provide in your dental practice will help patients decide if you are the right option for them.